Piety Hill Historic District

-The Piety Hill Historic District is a historic district located in downtown Lapeer in Lapeer County, Michigan.
+The Piety Hill Historic District is a historic district located in downtown Lapeer in Lapeer County, Michigan, USA.
 It was designated as a Michigan State Historic Site and also added to the National Register of Historic Places on July 26, 1985.

 The 15.5 acre (6.3 ha) district is very irregularly shaped and includes 29 assorted properties along the streets of Calhoun, Monroe, Madison, Washington, Main (M-24), Park, Liberty, Church, and Nepessing in the city of Lapeer.
 The district includes several Greek Revival houses dating from around 1830–1850.
 Other houses in the style of Queen Anne and Second Empire are scattered throughout the district.
 The most recent structures included as contributing properties within the district are a Georgian-style library (1923) and post office (1932).
 Piety Hill Historic District is the center of Lapeer's early religious gatherings and is the oldest platted section of Lapeer.
 Today, the district includes five different church structures dating from 1881–1911, although the majority of the properties in the district are single-family dwellings.

 Probably the most significant structure in the district is the Eagle Tavern, located at 237 N. Main Street.
 In 1831, J.R.
 White arrived in Lapeer after buying an interest in a lumber mill; the next year he was joined by his brother Phineas.
 The brothers bought the mill outright, and were soon joined by the rest of their family.
 In 1836, one brother, Enoch Jay White, decided to enter the tavern business, and constructed this Greek Revival inn along the stagecoach line.
 The Eagle Tavern is a two-story wooden building sheathed in clapboard.
 It has a central door with a small portico, and symmetrically placed single and paired two-over-two windows.
 The building was used as a tavern until 1850, when it was converted into a two-family residence.
 Around 1900 the building was rented to the Catholic Extension Society, and in 1907 became vacant.
 In 1919, E.T.
 White rehabilitated the house.